 The warranty is NOT valid if you run into a kerb, is exposed to stone chips or in some other way damages the undersealing.
 Therefore, it is important that you inspect your car regularly, e.g., by booking a service check with your mechanic, such check preferably to take place before wet and salty roads cause undercarriage damages.

 Most car brands have a factory warranty (applying to corrosion of undercarriage and side members) of 5, 7 or 10 years.
 However, it is a prerequisite that the rusting stems from the inside of the car.
 If you have not protected your car well enough or done nothing to protect the car when it had visible damages, then the warranty is not valid.

 By giving your car an undersealing treatment, you make sure that your corrosion warranty is valid.
 Also, you protect your budget against unnecessary garage bills resulting from subsequent sheet metal work, or from some other work to be done on the car as a result of rusting.

 The price for underbody sealant can vary which is where we can help.
-Autobutler will give you 3 free no obligation quotes for rust treatment from garages in your local area.
+Autobutler will give you 3 quotes for rust treatment from garages in your local area.
 All garages and mechanics have to comply with a strict repair agreement, and they are assessed by the toughest judges: customers – which means that you can read reviews and ratings before deciding to accept a quote.